jrebecchi/xpath-helper/javascript/xpath-helper/README.md

 );
 el.toString(); // "//*[contains(@class, 'a-link') and (@href)]"

-// Find an element that has a CSS class 'foo' or a CSS class 'bar' el = xh.getElement( filter.attributeContains('class', 'foo').or(
+// Finds an element that has a CSS class 'foo' or a CSS class 'bar' el = xh.getElement( filter.attributeContains('class', 'foo').or(
     filter.attributeContains('class', 'bar')